-The secret is to look at your creative goals and allocate percentages in each of these areas according to their weight in accomplishing those goals.
+The key is to look at your creative objectives and allocate percentages in each of these areas according to their weight in accomplishing business goals.

-- Good budgets make sure creative strategy happens.
+- Good budgets support the execution of the creative strategy

-- Share budgets with your creative team so they understand their accountability in your team’s ROI.
+- Share budgets with your creative team so they understand their priorities

-- Put the most dollars against the strategies and tactics that bring the most ROI.
+- Put the most dollars against the strategies and tactics that yield the most ROI

 Your creative budget checklist

-Here’s a quick list of things to check off as you develop your creative production budget:
+To make getting started a little easier, here’s a quick list of things to check off as you develop your creative budget: